Daily Prayer from the Anglican Prayer Book for Australia

 All people joining in this prayer offering.

-God of Grace; Hear our prayer.
+In God we ask; Hear our prayer.

 12 The Morning Collect